Thehunk1206/Covid-19-covidcnn/README.md

 This repository will be updating as the dataset will grow more and more.
-Any contribution would be appriciated.
+Any contribution would be appreciated.

 ## Citation